 With few exceptions, the entire Borrego Valley is subject to flooding from stormwater flowing from the mountain regions in the west down alluvial fans and across the community draining easterly to the Borrego Sink.
 Runoff from storms in this area has the potential to convey large amounts of debris from the upper watershed to the lower areas of the alluvial fans in and near the Borrego area.
 Debris flows of this nature present one of the most hazardous and unpredictable types of flooding.
-The basis for flood control is the standard 100-year event as mapped on the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps (FIRMs), which is regulated in the community via the County Flood Damage Prevention Ordinance and the NFIP Regulations have specific requirements and restrictions that apply to development within mapped areas of alluvial fans.
+The basis for flood control is the standard 100-year event as mapped on the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps (FIRMs), which is regulated in the community via the County Flood Damage Prevention Ordinance and the National Flood Insurance Program (NFIP) Regulations.
+The County Ordinance and the NFIP Regulations have specific requirements and restrictions that apply to development within mapped areas of alluvial fans.
 Due to the potential hazards, and other restrictions for development, proposed development in this area requires safety related drainage measures above and beyond what would normally be anticipated within other areas of the County.